Driver Medical Fitness Information for Medical Professionals

 - Talking to your patient about when they may need to eventually stop driving, and reminding them that they can exchange their licence for a free BC Identification Card.

-- Providing driving cessation recommendations to patients and reporting to OSMV patients who you believe are continuing to drive after you have recommended they stop.
+- Providing driving cessation recommendations to patients and reporting to RoadSafetyBC patients who you believe are continuing to drive after you have recommended they stop.

-What do I do if OSMV requires my patient to have Drivers Medical Examination Report (DMER) completed?
+What do I do if RoadSafetyBC requires my patient to have Drivers Medical Examination Report (DMER) completed?

-Why does OSMV require a DMER when a driver turns 80?
+Why does RoadSafetyBC require a DMER when a driver turns 80?

 What do I do if I suspect my patient has a cognitive impairment?

-When a patient is flagged as being either potentially fit to drive or unfit to drive, it is important you consider whether mitigating factors exist that could have influenced the result.
+When a patient is flagged as being either potentially unfit to drive, or definitively unfit to drive, it is important that you consider whether mitigating factors exist that could have influenced the result.
 For example, a language barrier could influence a patient to score lower than their true ability.
 Conversely, a highly intelligent patient could score higher than their true ability.
-In these cases, the SIMARD MD tool should not be solely relied-upon for licensing decisions.
-In such circumstances, document on the report to OSMV that the SIMARD MD result may not be valid based on your clinical opinion, and recommend the patient be referred for a DriveABLE assessment.
+In these cases, a screening tool should not be solely relied-upon for licensing decisions.
+In such circumstances, document on the report to RoadSafetyBC that the screening results may not be valid based on your clinical opinion, and provide your clinical observations and recommendations.

-It is recommended you administer a SIMARD MD screening test:
+It is recommended you administer a cognitive screening test:

-- Every year for a patient with a progressive cognitive impairment who is still driving
+- Every year for a patient with a progressive cognitive impairment who is still driving; or

-If a SIMARD MD is administered and your patient scores in the ‘indeterminate’ or ‘flagged as potentially unfit to drive’ range and you have not been asked to complete a DMER, report this score to OSMV using a Report of a Condition Affecting Fitness and Ability to Drive form.
+If a cognitive screening test is administered and your clinical assessment indicates that cognitive impairment may be present to the point that you have concerns about your patient’s ability to drive and you have not been asked to complete a DMER, report your findings in detail to RoadSafetyBC using a Report of a Condition Affecting Fitness and Ability to Drive form.

 What is DriveABLE?

-DriveABLE is the brand name for a research‐based, scientific assessment tool that evaluates driving errors related to cognitive impairment.
-It is used across North America to help licensing authorities determine an individual’s cognitive medical fitness to drive.
-The DriveABLE assessment tool was developed at the University of Alberta through extensive research comparing the abilities and driving of hundreds of medically safe and unsafe drivers.
+DriveABLE is the brand name for a research‐based, assessment tool that evaluates driving errors related to cognitive impairment.
+It is used in many jurisdictions across North America to help licensing authorities determine an individual’s cognitive medical fitness to drive.
+The DriveABLE assessment tool provides a means to individually assess drivers who may have a cognitive impairment.